Facilities Services, Operations Waste Management

 Non-Pullman WSU locations rely on municipal or commercial centers for recycling services.

-For information regarding recycling at the WSU Spokane campus, see the Facilities Recycling website at:
+For information regarding recycling at the WSU Spokane campus, see the Facility Services website at:

 For information concerning recycling at the WSU Tri-Cities campus, see the Recycling website at: